Afghan security forces sexually assaulted children, says report

 In a 2017 response to the report, the Pentagon disagreed that the notwithstanding clause should not apply to Afghan security forces.
 But in November the Senate Appropriations Committee, of which Leahy is ranking member, removed the clause from the 2018 Defense Appropriations Act.

-The SIGAR report found that on December 3, 2015, the under secretary of defense for policy approved continued funding for 12 Afghan security force units implicated in 14 human rights violations in 2013, citing the notwithstanding clause.
+The SIGAR report found that on Dec.
+3, 2015, the undersecretary of defense for policy approved continued funding for 12 Afghan security force units implicated in 14 human rights violations in 2013, citing the notwithstanding clause.
 The Pentagon used the same clause in 2016 to continue supporting eight of the nine Afghan units implicated in gross human rights abuse.

 The report says that DOD officials said they do not believe the 75 human rights violations counted "represent all child sexual assault and other gross violation of human rights incidents in Afghanistan."